Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis: conclusion

 \rev{Furthermore, there has not been many extensive user studies on how a flexible and generic visual eye tracking analytics toolkit affects eye tracking analysts' workflow in the real-world analysis context}.
 With this approach, we hope to further elicit new insights through evaluating with eye tracking experts to propose a more human-centric approach to visual eye tracking analytics.

-\begin{acks} The authors would like to thank Chunlei Chang for actively using the toolkit to analyse their collected study data, Kuno Kurzhals for the discussion of visual eye tracking toolkit comparisons, Hong Gui for paper figure suggestions, as well as the anonymous reviewers for their helpful comments on this paper.
+\begin{acks} The authors would like to thank Chunlei Chang for actively using the toolkit and provide us his feedback, Ishwari Bhade for co-developing \webveta{}, Kuno Kurzhals for the discussion of visual eye tracking toolkit comparisons, as well as the anonymous reviewers for their helpful comments on this paper.
 This research is funded by Monash Faculty of Information Technology and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 251654672 – TRR 161. \end{acks}